 You’ve launched a brand advocacy program, empowering your most passionate customers and employees to share their love for your brand.
 They’re creating content, sharing posts, and talking you up to their networks.
 But how do you know if it’s actually working?
 Without the right data, your program is just a collection of hopeful activities, not a strategic asset.
 To prove its value and make smart improvements, you need to track the right brand advocacy metrics.

-Measuring the success of your advocacy program isn’t just about counting likes and shares; it’s about understanding the impact of your efforts.
+Brand Advocacy measuring the success of your advocacy program isn’t just about counting likes and shares; it’s about understanding the impact of your efforts.
 It’s about understanding the real impact on your brand’s reach, engagement, and ultimately, your bottom line.
-By focusing on specific key performance indicators (KPIs), you can gain a clear picture of what’s effective, what’s not, and where you can optimize your strategy for even better results.
+By focusing on specific key performance indicators (KPIs), you can gain a clear picture of what’s effective, what’s not, and where you can optimize your strategy for even better result.

 This guide will walk you through the essential metrics you need to monitor to effectively measure brand advocacy.
 We’ll explore KPIs across participation, reach, engagement, and conversion, helping you demonstrate the tangible value of your efforts and secure continued investment in your program.